How to run effective retrospective meetings

 Address challenges: Once you've acknowledged your successes, you can move on to challenges.
 Challenges are usually where discussions can get tense, especially if this is the first project with a new team member or stakeholder.
 You'll want to lean on your facilitator skills to keep the meeting on track and steer the team toward actionable takeaways.

 Ask for insights ahead of time: It may also help to have people submit their issues in writing ahead of time.
 That way, people can think through their feelings about the project and articulate their insights more clearly.
 In turn, leaders can examine the responses in advance to identify common issues.
 One simple way to do this?
-Have participants add their thoughts on sticky notes and share them to your team’s virtual whiteboard.
+Have participants add their thoughts on sticky notes and share them to your team’s online whiteboard.

 Compile feedback: Finally, you'll want to leave space for the team to provide insights outside of just challenges and successes.
 This feedback is an opportunity to elevate the conversation into how the team can work smarter together.
 A retrospective template can help you have this discussion more constructively.
 Lucidspark provides a template that can help your team visualize the issues and move the discussion forward by asking four simple questions: